Bills beat Lions 28-25 for 2nd win in 5 days at Ford Field

 Bills star Von Miller out with knee injury against Lions

 DETROIT (AP) — Buffalo Bills edge rusher Von Miller injured his right knee in the second quarter and was ruled out for the rest of the game against the Detroit Lions.
+Coach Sean McDermott said he didn’t have any injury updates after the Bills beat the Lions 28-25 Thursday.
 Miller had his right leg stepped on inadvertently by Detroit center Frank Ragnow while he was blocking another player.
 Miller was evaluated on the sideline and was taken on a cart from the sideline to the locker room.
-He had one tackle and was credited with hurrying quarterback Jared Goff before leaving the game Thursday.
 The 33-year-old Miller entered the game tied for 10th in the NFL with eight sacks.